kyungjae-lee/engineers-notebook/operating-systems/hardware-and-control-structures.md

   If the referenced word is only on secondary memory, the page containing the word must be loaded into main memory and its block loaded into the cache, the page table entry for that page must be updated, and finally the TLB must be updated accordingly.

+### Characteristics of Paging

+* Transparent to the programmer.
+* Eliminates external fragmentation and thus provides efficient use of main memory.
+* Because the pieces that are moved in and out of main memory are of fixed, equal size, it is possible to develop sophisticated memory management algorithms that exploit the behavior of programs.

 ## Segmentation